aviz92/python-llm-factory/README.md

 messages = [
-    {"role": "system", "content": "You are a helpful assistant."}, {"role": "user",
-     "content": "If it takes 2 hours to dry 1 shirt out in the sun, how long will it take to dry 5 shirts?"}, ]
+    {"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "If it takes 2 hours to dry 1 shirt out in the sun, how long will it take to dry 5 shirts?"}, ]

-llm = LLMFactory(provider=LLMProvider.GEMINI)
+llm = LLMFactory(
+    settings=Settings().gemini.gemini_2_5_flash,
+)
 completion = llm.completions_create(
     response_model=CompletionModel,
     messages=messages,